 If you feel totally disconnected from your spouse, this could sound like torture or a total impossibility.
 Additionally, the thought of leaving technology behind can send chills up the spine.
 For others, this seems like something that would only happen in their dreams.

-A group of couples took some friends up on the challenge of getting away for a week – on a sailboat.
+One group of couples took some friends up on the challenge of getting away for a week - on a sailboat.
 They were a bit apprehensive about how things would go but by day two, they loved not having a clue about what time it was, and it really didn’t matter.

 At one point the couples were chatting after dinner.
 It was dark and people were yawning so everybody decided it must be very late.
 When they discovered it was only 8:30, everybody got a good laugh.
 A thoughtful discussion followed about how hard we live life and yet often forget to nurture the things that matter most to us because we are just too busy, stressed, selfish or just plain worn out.